BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Simultaneously, I presented reasons:

-1. For perceiving machines as intelligent, and
+1. for perceiving machines as intelligent, and
-2. For potentially being misled by this perception.
+2. for potentially being misled by this perception.

+The phenomenon of *artificial intelligence* is not only interesting because of impressive accomplishments but because it pushes discussions about the 'human nature' into many psychic and social systems.
+This question leads immediatly to the question of *cognition*, *thinking/feeling*, and *consciousness* because these concepts are so central to the question of *machine intelligence*.
+So, let me elaborate a little bit more on these concepts.

+### The Mystery of Consciousness

-Debating if machines possess consciousness or human-like intelligence is premature without a clear understanding of intelligence and consciousness.
+First of all, debating if machines possess consciousness or human-like intelligence is premature without a clear understanding of intelligence and consciousness.
 Perhaps 'intelligence' is just a collective term for several unexplained phenomena.
 We do not know yet.